5 Good Traits of an LVN/LPN

 Most Licensed Vocational Nurses tell you, however, that the satisfaction derived from patient relationships quickly mitigates those issues.

 Our Concorde LVN/LPN programs are designed to equip students to serve effectively in a wide variety of tasks in a variety of health care settings.
-Through hands-on, real-world course and clinical work, you should be prepared to sit for the NCLEX-PN exam to become a Licensed Vocational Nurse and be prepared to navigate about any situation you might come across.
+Through the hands-on, real-world course and clinical work, you should be prepared to sit for the NCLEX-PN exam to become a Licensed Vocational Nurse and be prepared to navigate about any situation you might come across.

 It helps to have some basic, ingrained traits to be a good Licensed Vocational Nurse.
 We sought the advice of Lu-Ping Gamble, RN, MSN, PhDEd, Director of Nursing at Concorde's campus in Garden Grove, Calif., who has more than 25 years of experience in nursing, to learn what some of those traits are.